plone/training/docs/react/useeffect_hook.md

 # useEffect Hook

-useEffect hook are called on specific external events.
+The `useEffect` hook is called on specific external events.
-For example the {file}`useEffect` hook is called after the component is rendered.
+For example the `useEffect` hook is called after the component is rendered.
 We can use this hook to do additional calls.
-For example in our case we want to fetch the initial data from the backend.
+In our case we want to fetch the initial data from the backend.

 ```{code-block} jsx
 :emphasize-lines: 1-3